 Administrative Director, EPIC

-Mr. Anders is the Director of the Energy Policy Initiatives Center (EPIC).
+Scott Anders is the director of the Energy Policy Initiatives Center (EPIC) at USD School of Law.
 He joined EPIC in October 2005 as its inaugural director and developed both its academic and research programs.
-Mr. Anders’ work at EPIC has focused on regulatory and policy issues related to developing efficient and low-carbon energy sources.
+Anders’ work at EPIC has focused on regulatory and policy issues related to developing efficient and low-carbon energy sources.
 Recent projects include the first-ever greenhouse gas inventory for San Diego County, policy research for a comparison of the San Diego region with regions with emerging clean technology industry clusters, and a feasibility study of implementing smart grid strategies and technologies in the San Diego region.

-In 1999, Mr. Anders was a policy researcher for the Washington D.C. think tank Center for a Sustainable Economy, now part of Redefining Progress, where he researched market-based mechanisms as a policy tool for the energy sector.
-Mr. Anders was a Peace Corps Volunteer in Mali, West Africa.
-He holds a B.A. in international politics from Muhlenberg College (Allentown, PA) and an M.A. in public policy, with a concentration in environmental policy, from the University of Maryland’s School of Public Policy.
+In 1999, Anders was a policy researcher for the Washington, D.C. think tank Center for a Sustainable Economy, now part of Redefining Progress, where he researched market-based mechanisms as a policy tool for the energy sector.
+Anders was a Peace Corps Volunteer in Mali, West Africa.
+He holds a BA in international politics from Muhlenberg College (Allentown, Penn.) and an MA in public policy, with a concentration in environmental policy, from the University of Maryland’s School of Public Policy.